This article was first published in the Journal of Performance Measurement Volume 25-3

 Separately, we have provided a real life example of how a market ‘Flight to Quality’ would be reported by FIA.

-To learn more about Fixed Income Attribution from world-leading practitioners, sign up for an interactive seminar.
+To learn more about Fixed Income Attribution from world-leading practitioners, register for our Fixed Income Attribution course.

 ‘The Attribution of Portfolio and Index Returns in Fixed Income’, Timothy J. Lord, JPM Vol. 1-2, Fall 1997